-Four kilometres east of Almirida, there is Kokkino Chorio (i.e. Red Village), a small village where one can still see the interesting fortifications built by the Germans during the occupation (1941-1945) to protect the military port of Souda.
-Moreover, here was filmed a part of the famous movie “Zorba the Greek”, with Anthony Quinn and Alan Bates.
-Today, a small factory of handmade glass, which uses the traditional technique of blowing glass, still operates here.
+For those interested in sightseeing, just four kilometres east of Almirida is Kokkino Chorio or Red Village.
+A small village with intriguing fortifications built by the Germans during their occupation (1941-1945) to safeguard the military port of Souda.
+This was also a filming location for the famous movie “Zorba the Greek”.
+Today, it hosts a small factory producing handmade glass using traditional blowing techniques.

 There are various activities you can do at Almyrida beach such as swimming, sunbathing, snorkeling, paddleboarding, and kayaking.

 Yes, Almyrida beach is suitable for families with children as the water is shallow and calm, and there are lifeguards on duty during the day.

 Yes, there are several restaurants and cafes near Almyrida beach where you can enjoy local cuisine and drinks.